arcomage/arcomage-hd/README.md

   - Dooble \*
   - etc.

-❌ Browsers with other rendering engines are not supported, you must use ArcoMage HD's Desktop Version instead:
+❌ Browsers with other rendering engines are not supported, you must change to a Chrome-based browser or use ArcoMage HD's Desktop Version instead:

 - Microsoft Internet Explorer (IE)
 - Microsoft Edge (old version, before 2019) \*